raccoongang/openprocurement.auctions.lease/docs/source/standard/contract.rst

 :escalationPeriodicity:
     `Time intervals`_, required

-    Periodicity within which the payment will be increasing in accordance to inflation rate (for example) on a yearly basis.
+    Periodicity within which the payment will be increasing considering the inflation rate (for example) on a yearly basis.

-:escalationStepPercentageRange:
+:escalationStepPercentage:
     decimal, required

     The percentage which indicates the interval within which the monthly payment will be increased/decreased.